edthorman/mirantis/docs/configuration-file.md

 - `ssh` - [SSH](#ssh) connection configuration options
 - `winRM` - [WinRM](#winrm) connection configuration options
 - `role` - One of `manager` or `worker`, specifies the role of the machine in the cluster
-- `environment` - Key - value pairs in YAML map (hash, dictionary) syntax.
+- `environment` - Key - value pairs in YAML mapping syntax.
 Values will be updated to host environment. (optional)
 - `engineConfig` - Docker Engine configuration in YAML mapping syntax, will be converted to `daemon.json`. (optional)

 #### `ssh`